samkennerly/pydiner/README.md

 To start a new project:

 1. Generate a new repo [from this template].
+1. Delete any files and folders you don't want.
-2. Edit the `Dockerfile` to choose a Python version and system packages.
+1. Edit the `Dockerfile` to choose a Python version.
-3. Edit `requirements.txt` to choose Python packages to install with [pip].
+1. Edit `requirements.txt` to choose Python packages.
-4. Open a terminal, `cd` to this folder, and run this command:
+1. Open a terminal, `cd` to this folder, and run this command:
 ```sh
 ./kitchen help
 ```